 Over the years there have been several biographies of my great-grandfather.
 The first of these was written by Adelaide Ah Kow.
 A couple of more followed in recent years, neither of which I intend to provide a link to.
 This is not because they reflect badly on my great-grandfather, but because they add a great deal of embellishment to this life in an attempt to further their own agendas.

 Last year, Daniel Reynaud, associate professor of history at Avondale College, published a new biography, Fighting Mac: The Man the Anzacs Revered.
 Despite the impression that you may get from the title, this book does a lot to strip away the legends that accrued to my great-grandfather and focus more on his humanity.
-This is not meant to be a review of Reynaud’s book, per se.
+These are thoughts on the book rather than a review.

 Some of the legends that accrued, involved my great-grandfather encouraging the burning down of Cairo’s red light district, an actual event.
 While Fighting Mac did preach against the brothels and was known for going in and dragging soldiers out, Reynaud points out that he was no where near the scene at the time of the riots.